madhusudhanarao-pulimi/community-plugins/workspaces/farosvcs/plugins/faros-vcs-dashboard/README.md

 ## Configuration

-Both `GithubIssuesPage` and `GithubIssuesCard` provide default configuration.
+Both `VcsDashboardPage` and `GithubIssuesCard` provide default configuration.
 It is ready to use out of the box.
 However, you can configure the plugin with props:

 - `itemsPerPage: number = 10` - Issues in the list are paginated, number of issues on a single page is controlled with this prop